pawelwuuu/JSON-Database/README.md

 java -jar [name of jar file]
 ```

+To set up a server that is visible in public network, you need to do port fowarding in your router admin panel.
+Add rule for fowarding of port 38500 to your local machine ip.
+Also you can use hamachi application for that purpose.

 Once server is running it will inform you about incoming request as well as responses to that requests.

 ### Client